dd-center/DDatFlutter/README-en.md

 > An Mobile Flutter App for DD

+## Information
+`DDatFlutter` have various options in multiple platform，not aim to single platform with a general solution，please find the apk that own DD yourself.

+> Android
+v8a: For various Android mobile since 2015
+v7a: For various Android mobile before 2015
+x86_64: For Android table

 ## News
 ### 🔥 `DDatFlutter` has been launched
 > DDatFlutter, for the 2020, the new feature is: